-King’s College is very proud to offer the new 3+2 Engineering Dual Degree Program in collaboration with the University of Notre Dame.
+King’s College is very proud to offer the 3+2 Engineering Dual Degree Program in collaboration with the University of Notre Dame.
 Students will spend three years at King’s College taking mathematics, science, pre-engineering and liberal arts courses, and then transfer to Notre Dame for two years to complete engineering courses in their chosen field.
-Upon successful completion of the program, students will receive both a B.S. from King’s College (in Physics, Chemistry, or Computer Science) and a B.S. in Engineering from Notre Dame (in Aerospace, Chemical, Civil, Computer, Electrical, or Mechanical Engineering).
+Upon successful completion of the program, students will receive both a B.S. from King’s College (in Physics, Chemistry, Environmental Science or Computer Science) and a B.S. in Engineering from Notre Dame (in Aerospace, Chemical, Civil, Computer, Electrical, Environmental or Mechanical Engineering).

 Students must earn at least 60 credits from Notre Dame to receive the Notre Dame degree, and must earn at least 60 credits from King’s to receive the King’s degree.
 Since some of the courses taken at Notre Dame will fulfill King’s degree requirements, students will be conferred their degree from King’s upon successful completion of the program at Notre Dame.

 King's students in the 3+2 program will transfer to The University of Notre Dame in one of seven engineering tracks – Aerospace, Chemical, Civil, Computer, Electrical, Environmental or Mechanical Engineering – and will receive a B.S. from King's in the disciplines specified below:

 Notre Dame and King’s College share the same Congregation of the Holy Cross sponsorship and supporting values.
 All of Notre Dame’s engineering programs are accredited by the Accreditation Board for Engineering and Technology (ABET).
 Notre Dame has a strong history with 3+2 engineering programs and has affiliations with sixteen schools, many of which have a similar size and background as King’s College.